 They are delicious with or without the chocolate, and need to be stored in the freezer!

 If you try these delicious candies, I want to hear from you!!
 So please leave a comment below!

 Healthy Paleo"Peanut Butter" Cups

-- 1 cup sunflower seed butter Trader Joe's or any nut butter of your liking!
+- 1 cup sunflower seed butter OR any nut butter of your liking!